luisediazv/luisediazv/README.md

 ### About me

-- I have working experience with typical AEC software tools (Revit, Rhino, AutoCAD and SketchUp).
+- I have working experience with typical AEC software tools (Revit, Rhino and AutoCAD).
 - I love architecture and recently I started learning about software engineering as an interest in building for the AEC industry.
 - I'm interested in learning different web-based tools and programming languages such as C, Python and JavaScript.